ARBAAZAARIZ/MutualFundAccountManagementSystem/README.md

 View own transaction history

 ADMIN
 All USER privileges

 Add/Update/Delete funds

 🚀 How to Run
+📦 Backend (Spring Boot)
-Clone the repo
+Clone the repository

+Open the backend project in your IDE

-Backend: Run the Spring Boot app on port 6060
+Run the Spring Boot app (port 6060)

-Frontend: Run React app on port 5173

-Login/Register and start using the platform!
+💻 Frontend (React + Vite)
+Navigate to the frontend folder:

+cd mfams-frontend
+Install dependencies:

+npm install
+Start the development server:

+npm run dev
+Open http://localhost:5173 in your browser